 Despite the limitations of the currently available technology, some countries have already deployed some explosives detection equipment because of differences in their perception of the threat and their approaches to counter the threat.
 The Gore Commission recommends that \$161 million in federal funds be used to deploy some of these devices.
-It has also recommended that decisions about deploying equipment be based on vulnerability assessments of the nation's 450 largest airports.
+The Gore Commission has also recommended that decisions about deploying equipment be based on vulnerability assessments of the nation's 450 largest airports.
+It may take some time to deploy new detection technology for screening checked baggage at U.S. airports because of production limitations and difficulties in integrating new equipment with airline and airport operations.